abhaloo/monsters-rolodex/README.md

 # monsters-rolodex
 A basic project I used to introduce myself to the concepts of the React Library (e.g. Component-based architecure, Unidirectional data flow, search..)

 Note : The API where the monsters information is pulled from is inconsistent, so there will be moments where no content will appear on the webpage.
+It usually appears after a few moments.

 Hosted by Github: https://abhaloo.github.io/monsters-rolodex/